 The bungalows we stayed in had great views of this unreal area and it was great to sit on the deck with a beer looking at the river and listening to the sound of a myriad of birds and monkeys in the surrounding jungle.
 The river was also good for swimming, crossed by a fun bridge to jump off (about 10m high).

-Local children were walking around with little tin foil packets of chocolate they make themselves from sugar and cocoa beans of pods they pic from the Theobroma cacao trees growing everywhere in the jungle.
+Local children were walking around with little tin foil packets of chocolate they make themselves from sugar and cocoa beans of pods.
+They pic these from the Theobroma cacao trees growing everywhere in the jungle.

-Semuk Champey – Hostal El Portal, This place was amazing but not really a hostel since you are not allowed to bring or make your own food, they want to make money out of the restaurant.
-We brought our own food and they turned a blind eye, we ordered record numbers of cups of hot water, about 4 per meal, 2 for tea and 2 to make noodles, dormitory Q65 ($8.50), room Q80 ($10), unreal location, dormitory amazing, cheap attic rooms not great, hot, no view, good atmosphere, no kitchen, no towels, no free breakfast, no free coffee, no wi fi, not allowed to bring your own food.
+Semuk Champey – Hostal El Portal, This place was amazing!
+The location is unreal.
+You are not allowed to bring or make your own food.
+We did not, but they turned a blind eye.
+We ordered record numbers of cups of hot water, about 4 per meal, 2 for tea and 2 to make noodles, dormitory $9.00, double room $21.

 Corn tortillas are the main source of carbs and can be bought anywhere; they are made from white, yellow or blue corn, all tasting similar.